AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 | Works without smartphone camera | ❌ | ✅ |

 The data reveals a critical asymmetry: AR drives higher engagement per session but only for shoppers who actively choose to use it.
-Industry benchmarks show that AR try-on features see adoption rates between 8% and 23% of product page visitors, meaning 77-92% of shoppers never interact with the AR layer at all.
-AI model images, by contrast, are seen by 100% of shoppers who view a product listing that contains them.
+Industry benchmarks show that AR try-on features see adoption rates between meaningful and meaningful of product page visitors, meaning meaningful of shoppers never interact with the AR layer at all.
+AI model images, by contrast, are seen by meaningful of shoppers who view a product listing that contains them.

 Cost Structure: What Each Technology Actually Costs